Internal Links

 single word you read in a telescope advert, WHOEVER has allegedly endorsed the product.....*WHOEVER*.

-My own Paramount ME/Celestron 14 is a CCD imagers dream system and the Paramount ME is proof that there are still real craftsmen out there...the quality is bloody excellent.
+Paramount ME is proof that there are still real craftsmen out there...the quality is bloody excellent.
 I

 use the C14 with a nominal 0.63 x compressor, taming it from f/11 to f/7.7.